jrainey4-GMU/GMU-DAEN-690-Team-Noise/README.md

 * input data to FAA_data processing.py; output will be a cleaned dataset that can be used for analysis and reporting

 ## 2) Prediction Execution Processes
-### a) Starting with validated data and using existing Model to predict
+###   2.a) Starting with validated data and using existing Model to predict
 * use historical_data_merge_FAA.py to merge FAA data reports if necessary
 * input data to FAA_data processing.py for cleaned and formated data set
 * use cleaned data set with topic_model.RDS and predictive_model.RDS to run topic_modeling_prediction.R; this will out put predictions on your new UAS reports

-### b) Starting with validated data and no trained model to predict
+###   2.b) Starting with validated data and no trained model to predict
 * use historical_data_merge_FAA.py to merge FAA data reports if necessary
 * input data to FAA_data processing.py
 * use output from FAA_data processing.py to train a predictive topic model in topic_modeling_training.R
 * using topic_model.RDS and predictive_model.RDS from topic_modeling_training.R and the validated dataset, run topic_modeling_prediction.R; this will out put predictions on your new UAS reports

-### c) Starting with no data and no trained models to predict
+###   2.c) Starting with no data and no trained models to predict
 * download desired FAA files from https://www.faa.gov/uas/resources/public_records/uas_sightings_report/ and matching ASRS data from https://akama.arc.nasa.gov/ASRSDBOnline/QueryWizard_Filter.aspx
 * save both sets to their own folders
 * run their historical merge scripts historical_data_merge_FAA.py and historical_data_merge_ASRS.py